ASSURE Model:

 •R-Require Learner Participation.

-E-Evaluate and Revise.
+•E-Evaluate and Revise.

 Analyze Learners:

-General Characteristics:
+Characteristics:

-Information such as the number of students, grade or age level, gender, socioeconomic
+number of students, grade or age level, gender, socioeconomic

-factors, exceptionalities, and cultural/ethnic/or other types of diversity.
+exceptionalities, and cultural/ethnic/or other types of diversity.

 of informal & formal measures